spamdaemon/zone/README.md

 * define modules hierarchically
 * define public, protected, and private objects
 * inject defined objects into functions
+* include or compile modules in an arbitrary order as long as zone.js is loaded first

 Unit Testing
 ------------

-Unit testing is supported by [Jasmine](http://pivotal.github.io/jasmine/) and [Karma](http://karma-runner.github.io/).
+Unit testing is done with [Jasmine](http://pivotal.github.io/jasmine/) and [Karma](http://karma-runner.github.io/).